Hiring a Sales and Marketing Coach

 Who Will Be Trained?

-- Content Manager/Marketing Manager - Trained in content creation, visual asset creation, and content delivery (via the website, social, and other platforms).
+• Content Manager/Marketing Manager: Trained in content creation, visual asset creation, and content delivery (via your website, social, email, and other platforms).

-- Leadership Team - Trained in leadership and management skills, taking on more responsibility and learning from mentors within the company or networking with other professionals in the field.
+• Leadership Team: Trained in leadership and management skills, learning from mentors within the company or networking with other professionals in the field.

 The goal is to provide relevant training to employees who play a role in the sales and marketing efforts of the company.